 Sports Viewing 2018 SVOD Taking Over?

-- Sport is the sixth most popular video content genre at XXX penetration, XXX points behind the most preferred genre, XXX of consumers are willing to pay for sports content as part of a video / TV offering, XXX points behind those willing to pay to access movies
+- Sport is sixth most popular video content at penetration, points behind the preferred genre, Comedy of consumers are willing to pay for sports content as part of a video / TV offering, points behind those willing to pay to access movies

-- Sports viewing on TV remained flat at XXX penetration comparing XXX 2017 to XXX 2018
+- Sports viewing TV remained flat at penetration 2017 to 2018

-- Watching free streaming sports video fell from XXX in XXX 2017 to XXX in XXX 2018
+- Watching free sports video fell from in to in 2018

-- The average age of regular TV sports viewers is XXX while XXX are XXX of sports viewers listen to the radio, XXX points above the weighted XXX of sports viewers use Twitter weekly, XXX points above the weighted average
+- The average of regular TV sports viewers while are male of sports viewers listen to the radio, points above the weighted average of sports viewers use Twitter weekly, points above the weighted average

-- TV sports viewing is highest in the US and Australia at XXX compared to XXX in XXX of cord cutters are regular TV sports viewers
+- TV sports is highest in the US Australia at compared to in of cord cutters are regular TV sports viewers